 Side note: I’ve also been making bacon in the air fryer.
 Sure it’s greasy in and of itself — but all of the fat drips into the pot (lined with foil for easy clean-up) as it drains through the basket.
 It comes out just as crispy as it does in a pan, but without the mess or need to drain it on paper towels before serving.

-And now, let’s try the oh-so-delicious Air Fryer Gluten-Free Lemon Fried Chicken recipe!
+And now, let’s try the oh-so-delicious gluten-free Air Fryer Fried Chicken recipe!

-Using next to no oil, this Air Fryer Gluten-Free Lemon Fried Chicken is crispy on the outside, and juicy on the inside, and it's chock-full of delicious, fresh flavors!
+Using next to no oil, this Air Fryer Fried Chicken is crispy on the outside, and juicy on the inside, and it's chock-full of delicious, fresh flavors!

 - 2 tablspoons fresh lemon zest